spcl/GDI-RMA/README.md

 GDI-RMA is a reference implementation of the paper The Graph Database Interface:
-Scaling Online Transactional and Analytical Graph Workloads to Hundreds of Thousands of Cores to be presented at the International Conference for High Performance Computing, Networking, Storage and Analysis (SC '23).
+Scaling Online Transactional and Analytical Graph Workloads to Hundreds of Thousands of Cores presented at the International Conference for High Performance Computing, Networking, Storage and Analysis (SC '23).

-It implements a distributed-memory graph database with use of one-sided Remote Direct Memory Access (RDMA).
+It implements a distributed-memory graph database with the use of one-sided Remote Direct Memory Access (RDMA).
 GDI-RMA was scaled to over 7,000 servers with 120,000 cores and 77 TB of distributed memory with datasets scaling up to 34 billion vertices and 549 billion edges.

 ## Setup Guide